mat-sik/booking-system/README.md

 - `date`- **dd/mm/yyyy**
 - `serviceId` - id of the servcie for the booking
-- `start`- start time of the booing
+- `start`- start time of the booking
-- `end`  - end time of the booing
+- `end`  - end time of the booking
 - `userId` - id of the user issuing the booking
 - `_id` - new objectid of the booking.